Francis Drake: Raids on Spanish American west coast

 Drake pushed onwards in his lone flagship, now renamed Golden Hind in honour of Sir Christopher Hatton (after his coat of arms).
 Golden Hind sailed north along the Pacific coast of South America, attacking Spanish ports and pillaging towns.
 Some Spanish ships were captured, and Drake used their more accurate charts to inform his navigation.
 Before reaching the coast of Peru, Drake visited Mocha Island off the coast of what is now Chile, where he and his manservant Diego were seriously injured by hostile Mapuche who shot them with arrows.
 Later he sacked the port of Valparaíso further north in Chile, where he also captured a ship full of Chilean wine.

 Near Lima, Drake captured a Spanish ship with 25,000 pesos of Peruvian gold, amounting in value to 37,000 ducats of Spanish money (about £7m by modern standards).
 Drake also discovered news of another ship, Nuestra Señora de la Concepción, which was sailing west towards Manila.
 It would come to be called Cacafuego.
 Drake gave chase and eventually captured the treasure ship, which proved his most profitable capture.

 Aboard Nuestra Señora de la Concepción, Drake found 80 lb of gold, a golden crucifix, jewels, 13 chests of silver reals and 26 LT of silver.
 Drake was naturally pleased at his good luck in capturing the galleon, and he showed it by dining with the captured ship's officers and gentleman passengers.
 He offloaded his captives a short time later, and gave each one gifts appropriate to their rank, as well as a letter of safe conduct.

 Drake continued north, raiding more Spanish settlements and ships as he went.
 His last stop in this phase of the voyage was in the town of Guatulco, where he and his crew stayed from 13 to 16 April, looting provisions and other materials.
 From here, Drake began to consider how best to return to England.
 One possibility was to sail back south, along the Spanish coast, and return to the Atlantic Ocean via the Strait of Magellan (or possibly Cape Horn); this route was ruled out, however, to avoid the dangerous weather near the strait and presumed Spanish resistance all along the coast.
-This left two possible routes – continue north up the American coast, and return to the Atlantic by the rumored Strait of Anián; or, sail across the Pacific, making for the East Indies, and from there return to England by completing a circumnavigation of the world.
+This left two possible routes – continue north up the American coast, and return to the Atlantic by the rumoured Strait of Anián; or, sail across the Pacific, making for the East Indies, and from there return to England by completing a circumnavigation of the world.